conduitframework/conduit_mqtt/README.md

 NOTE: will and retain have not been tested.
 They may work by passing through on the opts.
 Let us know your use cases or submit a PR

+## Configuring Queues

+MQTT defines queues on use.
+Configuring subscribers and publishers is all that's needed.

 ## Configuring a Subscriber